Search for?

 New channels and access roads have been constructed, utility connections installed and a number of existing buildings at the construction site have been demolished.
 New water holes and amphibian fences have also been established around the construction site.

-An approx. 18-kilometre-long tunnel trench has been excavated between Denmark and Germany.
+An 18 km long trench from Denmark to Germany was dredged to accommodate the tunnel elements.
 The tunnel elements will be immersed into the trench, joined together and covered with gravel, sand and stone.
-The surplus material from the dredging will be used to construct new coastal areas near Rødbyhavn and to a limited extent on Fehmarn.
+The surplus material from the dredging is used to construct new coastal areas near Rødbyhavn and to a limited extent on Fehmarn.

 Work on dredging the tunnel trench began in 2021 and was completed in 2024.

 Work on the portal buildings on the Danish and German sides began in 2022.
-On the Danish side, the foremost section of the tunnel portal has been under water since spring 2024, and on the German side since autumn 2024.
+On both the Danish and German sides, the front section of the tunnel portal has been under water since 2024.
+This is where the immersed elements will be connected.

-The tunnel elements are produced at the factory in Rødbyhavn and towed out to the Fehmarnbelt on an ongoing basis.
-The contractors will immerse the elements one by one and assemble them from the coast and out towards the middle of the Fehmarnbelt from the Danish and German sides.
+The tunnel elements are produced at the factory in Rødbyhavn and will be towed out to the Fehmarnbelt on an ongoing basis.
+The contractors will immerse the elements one by one and assemble them from the coast and out towards the middle of the Fehmarnbelt from the Danish and the German side.

 The first element will be immersed in 2025.